OA and Environmental Impact Assessment

 Physical flow accounts: The SEEA Central Framework establishes accounts for physical flows between the economy and environment, including residual flows such as emissions, wastewater, and solid waste[9].
 These physical supply and use tables (PSUTs) enable tracking of pollution loads, nutrient flows, and other pressures that cumulate across activities and time.
 For marine environments, relevant residual flows include nutrient discharges, sediment inputs, chemical pollutants, marine debris, and greenhouse gas emissions affecting ocean acidification and warming.
 Compiling PSUTs at regional scale allows practitioners to assess whether a proposed project's incremental loading would exceed assimilative capacity when added to existing background loads.

-Pressure-state relationships: By linking physical flow accounts (pressures) to ecosystem condition accounts (state), Ocean Accounts support analysis of pressure-state relationships essential to cumulative assessment.
 The Taskforce on Nature-related Financial Disclosures (TNFD) defines impacts as "changes in the state of nature (quality or quantity), which may result in changes to the capacity of nature to provide social and economic functions.
 Impacts can be positive or negative.
-They can be the result of an organisation's or another party's actions and can be direct, indirect or cumulative"[11].
+They can be the result of an organisation's or another party's actions and can be direct, indirect or cumulative"[10].
 This definition emphasizes that cumulative impacts manifest as changes in ecosystem state--exactly what condition accounts are designed to measure.

 For cumulative impact assessment in practice, Ocean Accounts support a structured approach: